SurveySensum

 Several brands leverage their existing customers as acquiring a new customer can be up to 25 times more expensive than retaining an existing one – Harvard Business Review

 This is why we say retain your existing customers because they are cost-efficient.
-So, that you cna invest that serving your customers better.
+So, that you can invest in serving your customers better.

 Also, retaining existing customers will help you to build customer loyalty and maintain strong relationships.
 This leads to reducing the need for constant customer acquisition efforts, saving resources, and improving overall cost efficiency.